jcalven/flutter_serper/README.md

 ## Polymorphic Response Handling

-All API endpoint responses (except for Webpage API) implement `SerperResponseMixin`, which provides access to common fields.
-This allows for polymorphic handling of responses:
+All API endpoint responses (except for Webpage API) implement `SerperResponseMixin`, which provides access to common fields like `searchParameters` and `credits`.
+This mixin-based approach allows for polymorphic handling of different response types without relying on traditional inheritance:

 ```dart
 // Function that works with any Serper API response